felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

 Russian himself.
 It is a shame that people have to give up on a passion that brings joy to the world because they have to literally flee death.

-Another way to phrase this is to realize that war has an impact on everything, even quintessentially niche like MiSTer.
+Another way to phrase this is to realize that war has an impact on everything, even quintessentially niche projects like MiSTer.
 What's more, the people of Ukraine are stuck in a war they have not chosen.

 {{< figure src="/img/krikzz-war.png" position="center" caption="" >}}